Our mission is to surround students with a community of support, empowering them to stay in school and achieve in life.

 Student Supports Manager Marissa recently connected her students with a field trip to The Art Institute of Chicago, where they participated in the Art Across Cultures guided tour!

 “At my school, I prioritize creating an environment that empowers young people to grow, learn, and discover,” Marissa said.
-“It’s not just about telling youth that anything is possible; it’s about providing them with exp ...
-See MoreSee Less
+“It’s not just about telling youth that anything is possible; it’s about providing them with experiences that show all the possibilities.”

 Our Chief Partnership Engagement Officer Robin Koelsch met last month with the violence prevention team, which explores strategies that provide students with a strong sense of school belonging and safety.